Purchasing Restricted Substances

 Completing an Electronic Purchase Requisition

-Go to the quick reference guides on the Administrative Management System (AMS) to create a requisition to be routed for approval.
-For a detailed procedure of the procurement of radioisotopes see the FAST Team’s Purchase Requisition Reference Guide on Create PR for Isotope .
+For step-by-step instructions see the FAST Team’s Purchase Requisition Reference Guide Create PR for Isotope.
 All orders for radioactive materials require the following minimum information for approval by Radiation Protection Services:

 - Permit Number

 - Activity per unit stock vial (mCi, uCi or MBq)

 - Number of stock vials ordered

 - Requisition Date